 We often will have discussions with customers around change management.
-Generally, companies that are looking to move to G Suite, there’s often some other large transformational change that’s happening within the organisation because it is a big change to move to G Suite.
+Generally, companies that are looking to move to Google Workspace (formerly G Suite), there’s often some other large transformational change that’s happening within the organisation because it is a big change to move to Google Workspace.
 Often if you’re coming from an Outlook, Excel, Word, Microsoft background or more traditional software, it is going to be a change for your users.
 So there is going to need to be that leadership within the organisation that will sponsor the project and drive the change.
 Again, that leads back to the familiarity.
 You can move to the cloud from Exchange Office 365 and not require that kind of change.
 Now as a consequence, that means that the benefits that companies may leverage from Office 365 may not be as large.

 It’s not to say that you can’t leverage transformational change from Office 365, but it is more difficult because of that ease of use piece that we were talking about.
 Actually, because of the familiarity, because people are just familiar with it.
 It will take a lot to change people’s habits and processes and workflows.
 So if people are given something that’s kind of similar to what they had before, they’re much more likely to just stick to that same pattern.

 Google Workspace Enables Transformational Change

 Whereas if you’re bringing in Google Workspace, the whole marketing message internally is this is a transformational change.
 There’s going to be much more effort put into changing the workflows.
 We do things like business transformation labs, which any of you watching our channel, will I talked about it before and I’ll link to that.
 So we would run those as part of a deployment or a migration to make sure that people are looking at these outdated processes and changing them or mapping them over to Google and really just getting the benefit of this cloud-based transformational product that they’re bringing into their business.